dterei/gotsc/README.md

 ## Converting Cycles to Time

-Apparently the ratio of TSC clock to bus clock can be read from `MSR_PLATFORM_INFO[15:8]` (see Intel 64 and IA-32 Architectures Software Developer’s Manual, Vol. 3C 35-53 (pag.
-2852)).
+To convert from cycles to wall-clock time we need to know TSC frequency.
+Frequency scaling on modern Intel chips doesn't affect the TSC.

+Sadly, the only way to determine the TSC frequency appears to be through a MSR using the `rdmsr` instruction.
+This instruction is privileged and can't be executed from user-space.

+If we could, we want to access the `MSR_PLATFORM_INFO`:

+> Register Name: MSR_PLATFORM_INFO [15:8]
+> Description: Package Maximum Non-Turbo Ratio (R/O)
+>              The is the ratio of the frequency that invariant TSC runs at.
+>              Frequency = ratio * 100 MHz.

+The multiplicative factor of `100 MHz` varies across architectures.
+Luckily, it appears to be `100 MHz` on all Intel architectures except Nehalem, for which it is `133.3 MHz`.

-Perhaps for historical reasons, or wider hardware support, Linux appears to deteremine the TSC clock speed through a [calibration] [lxr3] against other timers.
+If this method fails or is unavailable, Linux appears to determine the TSC clock speed through a [calibration] [lxr3] against hardware timers.

+For now, we don't provide the ability to convert cycles to time.

 ## Licensing